Kentico/xperience-training-13/README.md

 ### Google

+Create a new [Google Console](https://console.developers.google.com/) project for your website.
+Create the OAuth Consent Screen and generate the [OAuth Client ID](https://support.google.com/cloud/answer/6158849).

-Add the following to your `appsettings.json`:
+Add the generated Client ID and Secret to your `appsettings.json`:

 ```
 "GoogleAuthenticationOptions": {